himmAllRight/himmAllRight-source/content/post/rx580-upgrade.md

 desktop via `ssh` from laptops, I likely didn't notice the issue for weeks.
 However, without the ability to connect to a display I couldn't easily re-install or debug my system if something went wrong.
-This was compounded by the fact that I was running [Fedora Silverblue](), and I needed to hold my breath and reboot every time I wanted to update my packages.
+This was compounded by the fact that I was running [Fedora Silverblue](https://silverblue.fedoraproject.org), and I needed to hold my breath and reboot every time I wanted to update my packages.
 Lastly, I didn't know what availability or shipping times would be given the pandemic.
 So, I decided it was best to just order a new card right away, rather than wait until the problem *did become* urgent.

-## The RX-580
+## My New Card: The RX-580

-- Capable of what I need it for
-	- The 560 worked fine for me, but might of heated up a bit because it was startign to be pushed
-	- The 580 should be able to handle all the games I play perfectly
-    - Wasn't too different that the 570 in price, so worth the bump up
+After some brief researching, I decided on the rx580.
+I also considered the 570 and 590, as well as glanced at some of the newer AMD cards.
+The truth is, my rx560 honestly worked fine for what I needed, but if I was getting a new card, a slight spec bump would be nice.
+The 580 seemed to provide great performance for a very reasonable price.

+So far, my experience seems to confirm that.
+I am able to play all of my games (mostly Divinity Original Sin II, Minecraft, City Skylines, right now) generally above 60 fps at mostly high settings.
+Additionally, because the card isn't being *too* taxed during gameplay, it doesn't seem to be heating up too badly... which I also appreciate.

 <center>
 <a href="/img/posts/rx580-upgrade/rx580-price-history.png">
 <img alt="rx580 price history" src="/img/posts/rx580-upgrade/rx580-price-history.png" style="max-width: 100%; padding: 5px 15px 10px 10px"/></a>
 <div class="caption">rx580 price history</div>
 </center>

-- Prices have gone down a bit on it since I built Charmeleon
-	- When I build it prices had just started to come down from the bitcoin mining
-	- Plust it's an older card now
+Lastly, the card has come down in price since I built my desktop.
+I purchased the rx580 for only slightly more than I originally paid for the rx560, and over
+$100 cheaper than what it cost when I built the desktop.
+For what I need, the price and performance are perfect.

 ## Conclusion